-Breakthrough believes that every young person, regardless of their background, social circumstances or personal challenges, should have the opportunity to achieve their full potential, the same life chances and the same fulfilment as their peers.
+Breakthrough believed that every young person, regardless of their background, social circumstances or personal challenges, should have the opportunity to achieve their full potential, the same life chances and the same fulfilment as their peers.
 Young people with care experience, many marginalised through no fault of their own and others navigating some of life’s toughest challenges, deserved a brighter future.
 Through the development of meaningful relationships, Breakthrough mentoring aimed to empower and inspire young people, and ultimately, counteract the long-term effects of adversity at the earliest point possible.

 With generous financial support from the Northwood Charitable Trust, practical support in kind from publisher DC Thomson and valued partnerships with Dundee City Council and Angus Council, Breakthrough were well placed in establishing a network of mentor volunteers and organisations who were ready to give their time, energy and hearts to the young people across Dundee and Arbroath.

 Programme of Mentoring & Group Work

 Over a three and a half year period, the Breakthrough team facilitated and supported over 180 mentoring relationships in all eight Dundee Secondary Schools and Rockwell Learning Centre and in August 2020 began recruiting mentors for Arbroath High and Arbroath Academy.
 The support from the local community was overwhelming and transformative – almost 500 volunteers applied to mentor and around two thirds participated in the recruitment process and training.

 Mentors were carefully matched to deliver weekly face-to-face mentoring sessions to young people aged 13-18, working hard to create lasting change through a programme of support and goal setting around well-being, confidence, skills development and resilience.
 Mentors were crucial to the success of the programme and their participation was highly valued by staff and teachers as well as by the young person involved.